softwarewithcode/casino/README.md

 # casino

-Current and latest dev branch is "texas-hold'em" <br>
 ## About <br>
-This repository contains modularized building blocks for a simple virtual casino and includes a blackjack game.
-Users from different machines can see every players' cards and chips on the table just like playing a real game.
-Turn changes from player to player based on actions, timeouts and by received cards. <br>
+This repository contains modularized building blocks for a simple virtual casino and includes a blackjack and Texas Hold'em No Limit games. <br>

 ### Documentation
 /utils/documentation